FDA and USDA research shows high levels of pesticide and chemical contamination in these common foods

 Are you contemplating what to have with your main course at dinner this evening?

-I highly recommend trying this recipe;
+We highly recommend trying this recipe;

 Organic Vegetable Salad

-**** Remember, these recipes call for organic ingredients.
+**** Remember, this recipe calls for organic ingredients.

 Skill Set; Easy